Last update: September 19th, 2020 at 3:00 pm

-Today’s Image of the Day from NASA Earth Observatory features the stunning colors produced by blooms of phytoplankton in the Chukchi Sea off the coast of Alaska.
-Striking seawater colored by phytoplankton blooms and shows the beautiful colors in image above.
+Today’s Image of the Day from NASA Earth Observatory features a brilliant phytoplankton bloom in the Chukchi Sea off the coast of Alaska.

-This image was captured on June 18 by the Operational Land Imager (OLI) on Landsat 8.
+The image was captured on June 18, 2018 by the Operational Land Imager (OLI) on Landsat 8.

 Image Credit: NASA Earth Observatory